LeoBertini/CoralMethodsPaper/AvizoTutorials/README.md

-# 1. Aligning replicate µCT scans:
+# 1. Aligning replicate µCT scans

 See below a step-by-step guide using Avizo® 2022.2